dell-asm/dell-cmc/README.md

 ## Overview

 _This is a work in progress!_
-Chassism1000e is a puppet module for managing the Dell m1000e chassis.
+cmc is a puppet module for managing various Dell chassis.
 Extending Puppet's "Device" capability.

 ## Module Description